cainiao1989/ioc/README.md

-# Kuul-ioc  Node.js and browser module for asynchronous promise based inversion of control
+# Kuul-ioc - node.js and browser module for promise based asynchronous inversion of control
 [![npm package](https://nodei.co/npm/kuul-ioc.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/kuulioc/)

 [![Build Status](https://travis-ci.org/kuul-node-stuff/ioc.svg?branch=master)](https://travis-ci.org/kuul-node-stuff/ioc)

 ## Motivation
->  As Node.js developer I really missed some good asynchronous inversion of control module for Node.js, there are some but I was not fully satisfied with them.
-Also using native Node.js require is not always best idea, definitely not for bigger project.
-Good IoC is foundation stone for every Javascript application, so here you have one :)
+>  As a node.js developer I've been missing some good asynchronous inversion of control module for Node.js.
+There are some, but I was not fully satisfied with them.
+Using native Node.js require is not always best idea, specifically for larger project.
+Good IoC is a foundation stone for every Javascript application, so here comes one :).

 ## Features
 * Resolve your dependencies asynchronously with promises
 * Module logic can be wrapped into promise executor, generator function or async function
 * Resolve singleton instance of your module
-* You can extend ( add or replace ) dependencies when you resolving module
+* You can extend (add or replace) dependencies when you are resolving module
-* Simple mocking modules for tests and replacement
+* Simple mocking modules for tests and replacements
 * It's perfect to use if you like promises, ES6 generators or ES7 async / await features
 * You don't have to worry about `module.export` or `export` keyword anymore, `kuul-ioc` will handle that for you
 * Small and very powerful library